 Jeff Hansen, P.E.

-Jeff Hansen is a project manager in Olympia, Washington.
+Jeff is a project manager in Olympia, Washington.
 After completing his undergraduate work at the University of Missouri-Rolla, he moved to Seattle where he obtained his master’s degree from the University of Washington.
 Since then, he’s been working on a wide range of water, wastewater and reclaimed water planning and design projects.

-Jeff currently serves on the board of directors for the newly formed Pacific Northwest Section of the WateReuse Association and is HDR’s water reuse practice group leader.
+Jeff currently serves on the board of directors for the newly formed Pacific Northwest Section of the WateReuse Association and is our water reuse practice group leader.
 He often presents at local and national conferences, assuring people that, even in the proverbially wet Pacific Northwest, reclaimed water is being looked to as a solution to some of our toughest water resource management challenges.